grackim/mini-project-gashanjakim/README.md

-# PythonMiniProject2020
+# GeneFinder

-A template for the mini-project for the programmmig for Bilogist Class.

-Please read the  [Mino Projects](mini_projects.md) file for instructions.

-All the best!
+This is the base repository for the gene-finder mini project.